tkmarsh/AutoSSH/README.md

 # PiConnect
-A simple bash script to automatically ssh into your Raspberry Pi or any other device, using one of two methods.
+A simple bash script to automatically ssh into your Raspberry Pi or any other device, using one of two methods:

-Standard method checks the ARP cache for an IP associated with the devices MAC address.
+- Standard method checks the ARP cache for an IP associated with the devices MAC address.

-Root method uses Nmap to scan all devices on local network to find the IP associated with the provided MAC address.
+- Root method uses Nmap to scan all devices on local network to find the IP associated with the provided MAC address.

 ```
 Executing with no flags runs the script with the default values.